hruba/english-for-designers/07-clarity-first/thesis-outline.md

 # Corporate Identity For a New Jewelry Brand

 My thesis is about the corporate identity of a newly created jewelry brand.
-The client approached me with an offer of cooperation.
-The client was only interested in creating a logotype, however for my thesis i decided to do a whole identity.
+It describes the way how to design a visual identity and establish a new brand on the market.

 <details>
   <summary>Mind Map</summary>